 Ajara Ghansal rice grown in Ajara tehsil which is surrounded by Sahyadri or the Western Ghats has been titled as ‘King of Paddy’.
 This aromatic medicinal rice has been cultivated by families of Ajara for more than a century using traditional means.
 It is believed that Ghansal derives its name from ghan meaning aroma and sal meaning elegantly thin but I was unable to find more information on that.

-Ajara Ghansal variety is cultivated in over 2,200 hectares of land spread over thirty five villages.
+Ajara Ghansal variety is cultivated in over 2,200 hectares of land spread over thirty-five villages.
 Seeds and panicles from the previous produce is carefully selected and stored for the purpose of sowing.
-The land is prepared in the month of June and involves an elaborate process of cleaning, plowing and puddling.
+The land is prepared in the month of June and involves an elaborate process of cleaning, ploughing and puddling.
 The land is generally burnt to remove insects from the paddy field.
-Plowing of the land is done after the first rains in June followed by levelling and application of organic manure.
+Ploughing of the land is done after the first rains in June followed by levelling and application of organic manure.
 Seeds are sown in a seedbed and transplanted to the wet field after germination.